Please, if you are accepted as a camp cook and for any reason need to withdraw, notify the Cook Coordinator as soon as possible.

 For tips and guidelines from an experienced camp cook, please read Jenny Ballies comments

 The cook monitors food supplies and makes participants aware that they should not help themselves to the food.
 Remind participants to serve themselves a moderate portion to assure that everyone gets a fair amount.
 If there are problems, the cook should dish out portions.
 If there are leftovers people can have seconds.

 Prepare foods as per the menu.
 The menu order may be rearranged by the cook, but the menu should not be changed.
 Ensure all foods provided are used.
 Prepare meals that may spoil easiest in warm weather (eg. Salmon loaf) first.

 On the evening prior, after dinner, once the dishes are all done, the water used for making juice and milk MUST be boiled).
-Make the powdered milk.
-Orange juice, coffee, tea, and hot cereal are prepared every morning.
+Make the powdered milk and orange juice in the morning with this water.
+Coffee, hot water, and hot cereal are prepared every morning.

 Hikers are responsible for making their own lunches after dinner as soon as wash-up is finished.
 The cook is to assist with lunch set-up by getting the lunch supplies from the coolers to minimize the opening of the coolers (particularly in hot weather).

-Lunch supplies include: bread, crackers, multi-grain buns, lunch meats (500 g/day), tuna, salmon, cheese (1 kg/day), peanut butter, jam, cream cheese, mayonnaise, mustard, onions, celery, carrots and cookies (2 /person/day).
+Lunch supplies include: bread, crackers, multi-grain buns, lunch meats (500 g/day), canned fish, cheese (1 kg/day), peanut butter, jam, mayonnaise, mustard, onions, celery, carrots and cookies (2 /person/day).

 The first people back in camp can put on the tea for 4 pm.
 Allow about 15 min. to boil the water.
 People can either make their own in a cup (put out herbal, reg, or decaff teas).
 Or make a pot of tea -use 6 tea bags/pot.
 Allow 2 cookies/person for tea time.